joostmeijles/Sitecore.Identity.ProxySupport/README.md

   </Tags>
 </SitecorePlugin>
 ```
-- Configure the `PublicOrigin` in `proxysupport.xml`
+- Configure the `PublicOrigin` in `config/proxysupport.xml`

 The above follows the standard way of working for a Sitecore Host plugin as defined here:
 https://doc.sitecore.com/developers/91/sitecore-experience-management/en/add-a-runtime-plugin-manually.html

-NB.
-When you do this don't forget to stop the `w3wp` process
+> NB.
+When you apply steps don't forget to stop the `w3wp` process

+# Credits
+Special thanks to [Per Bering](https://github.com/pbering) for providing the code for this solution